ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Updates graph (ug):
 : Is a directed, acyclic graph whose nodes represent the set of versions of an information resource, and edges the set of update items to compute these versions.
-An ALTO map resource (e.g., Cost Map, Network Map) may need only a single updates graph.
-A dynamic network information resource (e.g., Filtered Cost Map) may create an updates graph (within a new TIPS view) for each unique request.
+An ALTO map service (e.g., Cost Map, Network Map) may need only a single updates graph.
+A dynamic network information service (e.g., Filtered Cost Map) may create an updates graph (within a new TIPS view) for each unique request.